the-turing-way/the-turing-way/book/website/foreword/governance.md

 * Proposing which conferences to participate in or apply to represent their work in _The Turing Way_
 * Proposing which funding proposals or responding to a call for applications to support their work in _The Turing Way_
 * Suggesting changes in ongoing processes or current working models through discussions
-* Organising a [Fireside Chat](https://the-turing-way.netlify.app/community-handbook/fireside-chat.html) by adding your topic idea in [The Turing Way Events & Conferences calendar](https://docs.google.com/spreadsheets/d/1lWCWKAAXSlluo5d78LAjoMS9dfDxB27Y7Fb_wGI9B6Q/edit#gid=513475183). ---- a better idea would be to create form
+* Organising a [Fireside Chat](https://the-turing-way.netlify.app/community-handbook/fireside-chat.html) in conversation with the project delivery team
 * Clarifying unclear processes in that guide the work of a Working Group
 * Escalating issues that can not be addressed at maintainer level

-### 3. Constitutional-level
+## 3. Constitutional-level

 Strategic decisions and significant changes in the project, such as leadership, recruitment, goals, governance and funding.
 As of 2024, the constitutional level decision making sits with the project leads, Kirstie Whitaker and Malvika Sharan.